singlanitin661/namaste-react/Lecture10_Decorarting_the_app/Notes.md

 ## Working with tailwind
 (Better to install `Tailwind Css IntelliSense` extension from vscode) Tailwind is basically writing some className, and that classname will be rendered as css for that component/div/p/span/img or whatever.

+## Advantages
+- Not have to move between files (component and css file)
+- Lightweight (Suppose i am using `m-4` 100times in my code , then this doent mean that taiolwind will write 100x m-4, it will declare the m4 class only once)

+## Disadvantages
+- to many classes sometimes which makes the code less readable
+- Sometimes, seperatly apply to every element like points of a list